The Badur Foundation

 - Make grants in GBP and EUR

-- Support both project and organizational development funding
+- Support both project and organisational development funding

 Priority Areas